 In terms of the positives, this is good because it is guaranteed and you won’t have to worry about going through the underwriting process every time.

 However, there is a negative to this because your age will increase by one year each time so the policy premium will steadily increase.
 Years down the line you could find that your premiums are too much to handle.

-Let’s not beat around the bush, this question is nearly impossible for us to answer because we would have to give a different answer to every single person reading this guide.
+Let’s not beat around the bush, this question is nearly impossible for us to answer because we would have to give a different answer to every single person reading this guide to the best convertible affordable life insurance.
 However, there are some clear advantages and disadvantages to both.

 Often, annual renewable term is only for someone who intends to keep the coverage for 1-3 years.
 After that, you might want to run quotes and see what different life insurance rates are on the different term lengths.

-Before you make any decisions, you will need to consider your own situation and what would make each option worthwhile and worthless.
+Before you make any decisions, you will need to consider your own situation and what would make each option worthwhile or worthless.